mocker-nicholas/yelpCamp/README.txt

                     this.message = message;
                     }
                 }
-        iii.
+             - Note: you cant throw this error normally in an async function. you would have to return next(error) or express breaks.
+Write a higher order function to catch any error in an async function, and pass it into next, so you dont have to write this out individually for every route. iii.
 Write a function that accepts a function as an arg.
 The function will return another function that calls the function that was passed in, and will catch any errors on the passed in function and pass them into next.